GrayJack/algos/README.md

 algos = "0.3"
 ```

-and this to your crate root:
+and this to your crate root if on 2015 edition:

 ```rust
 extern crate algos;